-Roofing including roof space Repair category 2 Notes There are tiles missing on the front elevation at the ridge and chimney stack.
-Repairs can be anticipated.
-Moss growth and weathering was also noted to the remaining roof covering.
+Roofing including roof space

+Repair category 1

+Notes No significant defects visible.
+Moss growth may retain unwanted moisture.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-General condensation staining was noted to the sarking boards within the attic.